L5Sharp.Gateway 1.0.1

 });

-Or pass in your own Tag object to write.
-We can either create an in-memory tag instance or get an existing one from an L5X file.
+As with read operations, you can pass in your own Tag object to write, either creating one in-memory or getting an existing one from an L5X file.
+The following example uses the tag builder API to construct the tag instance to write.

 // Use the "Program" prefix to specify this as a program tag.